maryvilledev/coreos-vagrant-gonkulator/README.md

 If you don't know what Weave is, read about it [here](https://github.com/zettio/weave).

 _NOTE:_ This is a fork of [@lukebond's coreos-vagrant variant that added in weave](https://github.com/lukebond/coreos-vagrant-weave).
-I have taken it and added support for Google Compute Engine, AWS and got VMWare to work, as well as made it dynamically scalable.
-So when you are done, you get a clean N-node setup of clustered CoreOS plus Weave and it will run on top of either virtual-box, VMWare Fusion, VMWare Workstation, AWS or Google Compute Engine!
+I have taken it and added support for Digital Ocean, Google Compute Engine, AWS and got VMWare to work, as well as made it dynamically scalable.
+So when you are done, you get a clean N-node setup of clustered CoreOS plus Weave and it will run on top of either virtual-box, VMWare Fusion, VMWare Workstation, AWS, Google Compute Engine or Digital Ocean!
 I need to update the readme to provide google compute instructions, but you can see the env vars it is looking for at the end of the Vagrantfile.
-Documentation Updates soon.
+More documentation Updates soon.

 _NOTE2 (From previous fork):_ This post borrows directly from [@errordeveloper's piece on the Weave Blog](http://weaveblog.com/2014/10/28/running-a-weave-network-on-coreos/) (I suggest you read that first).
 All I've done is saved you half an hour of rejigging the CoreOS Vagrant repository to incorporate the required changes and removed the ping example.
 What this gives you is a clean slate of CoreOS with Weave installed and ready to use.
 If you're used to using the stock CoreOS Vagrant cluster, it is now "plus Weave"!

-## Installation
+## Installation for default 3-node setup on AWS
 I've forked the CoreOS Vagrant Weave repository and made the requisite changes.
 So -  create an AWS Access Key, setup your AWS environment variables, and vagrant up (for a 3-node virtualbox cluster, or vagrant up --provider=aws for a 3-node cluster on AWS.
 If you have the Vmware vagrant plugins installed you can do vagrant up --provider=vmware_fusion or vagrant up --provider=vmware_workstation.
 You should have the VMWare or Virtualbox plugins installed prior to following these instructions.
 The discovery tokens are updated dynamically at every "vagrant up".
 If you want to run a cluster larger (much larger?) than 3 - just edit the num_instances variable in config.rb, save and follow the directions below.
 I've tested it to 20 nodes on AWS.
 ```
 $ git clone https://github.com/stlalpha/coreos-vagrant-gonkulator.git